AdobeDocs/real-time-cdp-collaboration.en/help/guide/collaborate/advertising-platforms/amc-measure.md

 Conversion events represent on-site customer actions tracked by [!DNL Amazon Ads], such as a purchase, wishlist addition, shopping cart action, or product detail view.
 Select at least one and up to three **[!UICONTROL Conversion events]** from the list, choosing the events that align with the primary goal of the campaign you are measuring.
 If the [!UICONTROL Attribution] option is grayed out, see [Troubleshooting](#troubleshooting).

-Once the form is complete, select **[!UICONTROL Create]** and you are returned to the **[!UICONTROL Measure]** tab.
-The report is created immediately and appears with a scheduled or pending status.
+Once the form is complete, select **[!UICONTROL Create]**.
+You return to the **[!UICONTROL Measure]** tab, where the new report appears immediately with a scheduled or pending status.

 ![The Measure tab showing a newly created measurement report card with a scheduled status indicator, the report name, run date, and report type visible.](../../../assets/collaborate/advertising-platforms/measurement-report-pending-draft.png){zoomable="yes"}

 The report does not execute until the run date.
-After the run date, [!DNL AMC] processes the queries on your behalf; results are available within up to 24 hours.
+After the run date, [!DNL AMC] processes the queries on your behalf; results are available within 24 hours.

 ## View a report {#view-report}